Skip to main content

 This change aligns with enhanced Australian Government security requirements and adds an extra layer of protection to your account.
 To access the portal, you will need to verify your identity using a phone number, either via SMS to a mobile device or a voice call to a landline.
 This is in addition to your username and password.

 Recipients come from right across the country and from all walks of life.
 While some are well-known, the majority are unsung heroes.
 While typically they haven’t sought thanks or recognition, they deserve both.

-The Honours and Awards system gives the nation a chance to celebrate and acknowledge those who work tirelessly to improve local communities and to make Australia a better place.
+The Australian honours system gives the nation a chance to celebrate and acknowledge those who work tirelessly to improve local communities and to make Australia a better place.

-The Australian Honours and Awards system includes:
+The Australian honours system includes:

-Order of Australia announcements are made in January and June.
 If you are not sure in which list someone was recognised, or the level of award they received, search the database to find a recipient.

 Australian honours and awards statistics